Review of Pedigree Pouched Dog Food

-Pedigree Dog Food in pouches receives the Advisor’s lowest-tier rating of 1.5 stars.
+Pedigree Dog Food in pouches receives the Advisor’s second-lowest tier rating of 2 stars.

-The Pedigree product line includes 10 pouched dog foods.
+The Pedigree product line includes the 11 pouched dog foods listed below.

-Pedigree Choice Cuts Grilled Chicken Flavor in Sauce was selected to represent the other products in the line for this review.
+Pedigree Choice Cuts Grilled Chicken Flavor in Sauce was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Pedigree Choice Cuts Grilled Chicken Flavor in Sauce